webplatform/docs-wpd/Project_Status/index.md

 '''Vision:''' The site must perform well, content reasonably good, search working

 All items need to be moved to Bug Genie.
 There will be a master project with child projects (sub-projects or components) for each activity.
-Each project  will itself have sub-projects, with delineated milestones (though particular items may move from one milestones to another). '''Julie will work with Garbee on this'''
+Each project  will itself have sub-projects, with delineated milestones (though particular items may move from one milestones to another). '''Julee will work with Garbee on this'''

 Our Beta criteria will have 3 major areas of focus:
 * Infrastructure